Iris van Herpen

 - "I really see fashion as a form of art" - Iris van Herpen.
 Find examples from the Radical Textiles exhibition or AGSA's permanent collection where this statement is true.
 Is there ever an instance where fashion is not an art form - find an example to support your answer either way.

 - Iris van Herpen collaborates with a range of professionals to create her designs, including architects.
-Using an iconic buildings or structures as inspiration design a wearable work of art.
-The key is to not be too literal in your design choices, but rather pay tribute in a subtle and thoughtful way.
+Using an iconic building or structure as inspiration design a wearable work of art.
+The key is to not be too literal in your design choices, but rather pay tribute to the building or structure in a subtle and thoughtful way.

 - Iris van Herpen has dressed people such as Beyonce, Lady Gaga, Grimes and Cate Blanchett.
 Select someone who you admire to design a garment to be worn down a runway.